 Multiple aquatic habitats will benefit from this project.
 They include Martin and Typo Lakes, >1 mile of Typo Creek between the lakes, >150 acres of adjacent wetland and downstream waters of the Sunrise and St. Croix Rivers.
 This project is a priority in local and regional natural resource plans.

-Carp harvested in the summer at Typo Lake by box net will be donated to the Wildlife Science Center in Linwood, MN to feed their animals.
+Carp harvested by box net will be donated to the Wildlife Science Center in Linwood, MN to feed their animals.

 Aging analysis - Heads from >100 harvested carp at each lake were kept in 2017.
 These fish were aged by examining growth rings on an internal balance organ in their head.
 The resulting age structure of the population helps us understand how often carp are successfully reproducing.
 We found few young fish, indicating that carp are not reproducing in most years.
 Most carp were between 20 and 30 years old.
 This indicates that carp removal can have lasting positive effects on these lakes.